nicolaedrabcinski/metbio_nextflow/README.md

 # MetBio-WGSP Bioinformatics Package for Wastewater Surveillance

-Automated pipeline for viral strain quantification using kallisto and Freyja for wastewater genomic surveillance.
+A Nextflow pipeline for wastewater genomic surveillance intended for comprehensive and flexible analysis of targeted sequencing data and sensitive detection and quantification of known and novel pathogens.

 ## Overview

 This pipeline implements the bioinformatics workflow developed as part of the MetBio-WGSP project for wastewater sequencing data analysis.
-In its current state, the pipeline is capable of detecting and quantifying pathogen lineages in wastewater sequencing data (using the tools [kallisto](https://github.com/pachterlab/kallisto) and [Freyja](https://github.com/andersen-lab/Freyja) as detection/quantification engines).
-While kallisto takes a user-provided list of candidate pathogen genomes, Freyja uses an embedded database of genome references for the lineages of 10 different pathogens -- the pathogen needs to be specified during analysis.
-Haplotype reconstruction modules and other functionality, such as validation of lineage presence (including for low-abundance lineages), will be implemented in subsequent stages.
+In its current state, the pipeline is capable of detecting and quantifying complex mixture of pathogens including closely related pathogen lineages from wastewater sequencing data using the tool kallisto as detection/quantification engine.
+Apart from the preprocessed FASTQ files, Kallisto takes a user-provided list of candidate reference pathogen genomes.
+The pipeline also incorporates a toy dataset (in the data folder of this repository) with precisely controlled and known mixture compositions, which allow testing the current and future functionality of this package, including instruments for pathogen/lineage detection, quantification, and haplotype reconstruction.
+Other components of the quantification module, haplotype reconstruction modules and other functionality, such as validation of lineage presence (including for low-abundance lineages), will be implemented in subsequent stages of the project.

 ## Quick Start